billsacks/timing-fortran_oo_inlining/README.md

 # Overview

-The point of this repository is to test whether various calls in object-oriented code are inlined by the intel compiler.
+The point of this repository is to test whether various calls in object-oriented Fortran code are inlined by the intel compiler.

 My hypothesis was that a call to an object-oriented routine would prevent inline due to the need for dynamic dispatch.